money-on-chain/stable-protocol-automator-v2/README.md

 # Stable Protocol Automator v2

+## Warning: This is only for version 2 of the main contracts.

 This is a backend executor jobs.
 Periodic tasks that runs different jobs, that call the contracts and asks if they are ready to execute it.
 This jobs run async of the app, and call directly to the contract through node.